-cider-nrepl aims to extent the base functionality of an nREPL server to cater
+cider-nrepl aims to extend the base functionality of an nREPL server to cater

 to the needs of Clojure(Script) programming environments.
 It provides nREPL ops for common